izJester/Clasificador-de-Iris/README.md

 ```
 python3 clasificador-iris-py
 ```
-## This be save a tensorflow model in your local machine in a "saved_models"
+### This save a tensorflow model in your local machine in a "saved_models"

 ## To use a example you can run app.py by the example values in the file